ImgBotApp/InternetNL/detail/smtp-tls/tls-FAIL_en.md

-mail server does not offer STARTTLS
+the mail server does not offer TLS